Jack Stephens (footballer)

-Born in Torpoint, Stephens began his career as a youth player with Plymouth Argyle, remaining with the club as a professional until 2011.
-Although starting his career as a right back, Stephens has recently been converted into a centre back.
-He can also operate as a left back, or in a defensive midfielder role, and has played internationally for the England under-18, under-19 and under-20 sides.
+Born in Torpoint, Stephens began his career as a youth player with Plymouth Argyle, remaining with the club as a professional until he joined Southampton in 2011.
+Stephens had loan spells with Swindon Town, Middlesbrough and Coventry City before making his league debut with Southampton in January 2017.
+He spent the 2022–23 season on loan at Bournemouth.

+Although starting his career as a right back, Stephens has been converted into a centre back.
+He can also operate as a left back, or in a defensive midfielder role, and has played internationally for the England under-18, under-19, under-20 and under-21 sides.

 Club career

 Plymouth Argyle

 Born in Torpoint, Cornwall, Stephens attended Torpoint Community College, and joined Plymouth Argyle in 2005 at the age of 11.
 He progressed to the club's youth team in 2009 after a number of impressive performances in the junior section of the Milk Cup.
 He was then promoted to the club's reserve team, having appeared regularly in the Youth Alliance.
 Stephens began training with the club's first team in September 2010 and was included in an 18-man squad for their league match against Sheffield Wednesday.
 He made his debut as a late substitute in a 3–2 win for Argyle.
 Primarily a right back, Stephens can play in a variety of positions.
 "Jack is a right-back but he can play in the centre as well.
 He's comfortable in both positions," said John James, the club's youth development officer.
 "I like him at right-back because he does get forward well, he's quick, he likes to take people on and he's a good header of the ball.
 He's a big lad – 6ft 1in I think – and he's still growing."